 Most of the costs of TBEX are borne by sponsors who hope that the bloggers attending the conference will write about and promote the venue and their hotels, theme parks, tour companies, etc. Free or heavily subsidized junkets and press tours are offered to TBEX participants before and after the conference.

 In Cancún, the sponsored events for TBEX participants were going to include swimming with captive dolphins.

-Some prominent travel bloggers, include people who have attended and been speakers at TBEX in the past (although not, so far as I know, people who have previously been known for focusing on ethical issues in travel), protested that swimming with captive dolphins in irresponsible and should not be encouraged.
+Some prominent travel bloggers, including people who have attended and been speakers at TBEX in the past (although not, so far as I know, people who have previously been known for focusing on ethical issues in travel), protested that swimming with captive dolphins is irresponsible and should not be encouraged.
 Many dolphins are killed for each one that is successfully captured and "tamed".

-A call for a boycott of TBEX and a petition to the TBEX organizers and sponsorts were widely endorsed by other travel bloggers, including other past and potential TBEX speakers.
-The boycott and the ethics of the dolphin tours dominate discussion of TBEX and even got the attention of general news media.
+A call for a boycott of TBEX and a petition to the TBEX organizers and sponsors were widely endorsed by other travel bloggers, including other past and potential TBEX speakers.
+The boycott and the ethics of the dolphin tours dominated discussion of TBEX and even got the attention of general news media.

 The organizers and sponsors made no public comment on the effect of the call for a boycott, but it appears to have had a considerable effect.
-A month ago -- by which time previous TBEX events have all been sold out -- the sponsors and organizers faced the possibility of embarrassingly low attendance and difficulty in attracting suitable speakers.
+A month ago -- by which time many of the previous TBEX events have been sold out -- the sponsors and organizers faced the possibility of embarrassingly low attendance and difficulty in attracting suitable speakers.